Steptoe and Son

 1962 - United Kingdom

-The most obvious basic truth of the series, apparent to the viewers if not the Steptoe's themselves, was their sadly obvious co-dependence.
+The genius of writers Galton and Simpson – already revered for their work on Hancock's Half Hour – was to tap into a raw, universal truth: apparent to the viewers if not the Steptoe's themselves, of their sadly obvious co-dependence.
 The older Albert and the younger Harold were two sides of the same coin, neither whole without the other, no matter how much they affected an air of mutual dislike.
 It was this essential truth, coupled with consistently excellent scripts and performances from two actors who quite obviously understood the subtle subtext of the concept, which ensured a continuity of comedic quality rarely surpassed in television to this day.
-The series ran from 1962 to 1974 and there were two feature films, 'Steptoe and Son' (1972), and 'Steptoe and Son Ride Again' (1973).

 Read Next...